p2pu/advanced-facilitation/modules/Safe-Spaces/_posts/2000-01-03-brave-space-agreements.md

 After 5 mins come back together as a group and share your list.
 <br>

-Next Spend 10 minutes working to craft statements from our quick brainstorm list that can be sharded with a group, to promote or discourage these sentiments or behaviors.
+Next Spend 10 minutes working to craft statements from our quick brainstorm list that can be shared with a group, to promote or discourage these sentiments or behaviors.